Frequently Asked Questions:

-Making new friends is an essential part of the camp experience and cabin assignments are the key to creating a positive camp environment.
+Making new friends is an essential part of the camp experience and yurt assignments are the key to creating a positive camp environment.
 Frost Valley’s program is age specific and progressive in nature.
-Campers are placed in groups of eight with two staff members assigned to each cabin group.
-Lodging varies from group to group.
-Some campers live in independent cabins grouped together in clusters to make up a Village.
-Others stay in larger lodges where multiple cabin groups live with a shared common area to make up a Village.
-Each camper has his/her own bunk and storage area (describe).
-Villages at camp are cabin groups of children the same age.
-Therefore the grouping of campers by age is required.
-Frost Valley YMCA will make every effort to honor special requests for cabin mates but due to the amount of campers registered per session we do not guarantee any placements.
-Frost Valley YMCA places campers in cabin groups based on the following criteria:
+Campers are placed in groups of eight with two staff members assigned to each yurt group based on their age.
+Each camper has his/her own bunk and storage area.
+Frost Valley YMCA will make every effort to honor special requests for yurt mates but due to the amount of campers registered per session we do not guarantee any placements.
+Frost Valley YMCA places campers in groups based on the following criteria:

 - One mutual request made by 2 campers who are the same age.